brian-peter-dickson/ietf-dprive-id-discovery-plan/ietf-dprive-id-discovery-plan.md

 * Authoritative signed publication of topologically-local information under the server's name (FQDN or generated name):
    * Identity of local server's name and address(es), and trust anchor(s)
       * Trust anchor may not be needed per se if an FQDN is used underneath a secure zone.
+   * TLSA record(s) for server's certificate (for TLS validation)
-   * Function (resolver or forwarder)
+   * Function (resolver, forwarder, or RPZ resolver)
    * Each upstream server's name and address(es)
-   * Each upstream server's trust anchor(s) (if the upstream server does not have an FQDN in a signed zone)
+   * Each upstream server's trust anchor(s) (if the upstream server does not have an FQDN in a signed zone, or if upstream server has a separate trust anchor for RPZ responses)
    * Each upstream server's function
 * Publication of a well-known relative DNAME to pass through queries to upstream server(s)
 * Facilitation of incremental deployment